 On May 21, 2014, Carrier Clinic celebrated the beginning of its $21 Million building and renovation project with a groundbreaking ceremony attended by over 200 community leaders, partners, and employees.

 In June 2014, Carrier Clinic was again awarded a contract for a Carrier Diversion Program (CDP) for the Southern region, primarily Ocean County residents.
 This program diverts patients from state psychiatric hospitals to Carrier Clinic, where they receive psychiatric treatment, medication, and programming designed to promote stability, health, recovery, wellness and a return to the community.

 In October 2015, Carrier Clinic’s $21 million building project was completed, and patients at Blake Recovery Center™ move into the new addition as work begins to renovate the remaining Blake facility.

 The Carrier Clinic is nestled in a beautiful, tranquil rural setting on 100+ farm-like acres in convenient Belle Mead, New Jersey, which is centrally located and easily accessible by car.

 On our sprawling campus-style country grounds live an array of wildlife, from peacocks and chickens to horses and fish in our pond, that provide a sense of peace as well as therapeutic healing.

 Adolescents in our residence and school also have the monitored use of an outside swimming pool, tennis courts, and sitting/picnic areas.

-Our facility features an inpatient hospital and on-site residences, two gymnasiums, a modern cafeteria, amphitheater, multi-sensory room, library and chapel, with special areas for our art, music, dog therapy and other programs.
+Our facility features an inpatient psychiatric hospital and on-site residences, two gymnasiums, a modern cafeteria, amphitheater, multi-sensory room, library, and chapel, with special areas for our art, music, dog therapy, and other programs.